interledger/rafiki/.github/contributing.md

 #### CI

-We use Github actions to manage our CI pipeline.
+We use GitHub actions to manage our CI pipeline.

 The workflows can be found in `.github/workflows`